praveenm024/Revenue-Concentration-and-Profit-Erosion-/README.md

 ## ✅ Recommendations

-- Boosted accessory profitability by bundling low-margin accessories with high-margin bikes, increasing AOV by 15–25%, improving accessory margins to ~32–35%, reducing slow-moving inventory, and driving an estimated $300–400K annual profit uplift.
+- Boosted accessory profitability by bundling low-margin accessories with high-margin bikes, increasing AOV by 15–25%, improving accessory margins to ~32–35%, reducing slow-moving inventory, and driving an estimated $300–400K annual profit uplift.Track the  accessories products market performance befor discontinuing low to zero sales product.

 - Implemented a tiered, margin-protected loyalty program that targeted the top 28% of customers driving 80% of revenue, improved VIP retention to ~95%, upsold high-margin bikes, cleared low-margin inventory, and delivered a projected $2–3M revenue lift while maintaining 41%+ margins.